SophieZ302/InfoRetrivalModels/README.md

 ![image_bm25](image/equation/bm25.png)

 Where:
-tfw,qtfw,q is the term frequency of term ww in query k1k1, k2k2, and bb are constants.
+tf,q is the term frequency of term w in query k1k1, k2k2, and bb are constants.
 You can use the values from the slides, or try your own.

 #### Unigram LM with Laplace smoothing